dps923/winter2020/notes/webapi-interaction-intro.md

 Finally, we often use the fetched data in the user interface.
 Here, we want the data to display in the table view.
 Can we just call `tableView.reloadData()`?

 Nope.
 Why?
 The data-fetching task, and its completion handler, execute on a background thread.
-The closure block must NOT attempt to call a method of a user interface object (i.e. the table view).
+The closure block must NOT attempt to call a method of a user interface object (i.e. the table view), which runs on the main thread.

 How to fix?
 Get a reference to the threading system, specifically the `main` thread, and call the method from that block.
 For example: